 - the points at which this decision will be reviewed again.

-This decision should be communicated to all providers, adults and carers.
-The accessibility of communication to adults and carers should be considered.
+This decision should be communicated to all providers, service users, carers and local MPs.
+The accessibility of communication to service users and carers should be considered.

 7. Interaction with other Changes